ouspg/CryptoCourse/Week4Exercises/README.md

 **2.2** Implement a partial preimage search for some hash function (MD5, SHA-1…).
 Find preimages for hash values starting with 1-3 zero bytes.
 Report the preimages along with the time it took to find them.

 **2.3** Compare the computation and memory requirements of your implementations.
+You can use for example Python module [memory_profiler](https://github.com/pythonprofilers/memory_profiler) for computing memory usage.
+For computation performance, CLI utility `time` command could be enough.
+For more advanced analysis build-in tool [`cProfile`](https://docs.python.org/3/library/profile.html) can be useful, but stripping non-meaningful data is required.

 > Return possible source code and answer the questions.
+If you are using profilers, it might be reasonable to include tables.

 Note that for example the Bitcoin proof-of-work algorithm is based on a partial preimage search of a hash function.